Diet

 Can Guinea Pigs Eat Cauliflower?

-Cauliflower is full of vitamin C, protein, potassium, fiber, carbohydrates, sulfur, vitamin B-6, calcium, anti-oxidants, magnesium, and iron, so it’s nutritious for guinea pigs.
+Cauliflower is full of vitamin C, protein, potassium, fiber, carbohydrates, sulfur, vitamin B-6, calcium, antioxidants, magnesium, and iron.
+That makes it a solid addition to your guinea pig’s veggie rotation.

 What Is Cauliflower?

-Cauliflower is a vegetable rich in nutrients that many people love.
+Cauliflower is a vegetable rich in nutrients that guinea pigs enjoy.
+Here are some fun facts about this veggie:

 • Cauliflower was first described in the first century A.D by Pliny the Elder, a Roman naturalist

-• The name of cauliflower originates from two Latin words, Caulis and Flos (Cabbage and Flower)
+• The name originates from two Latin words, Caulis and Flos (Cabbage and Flower)

 • Cauliflower appears in four different colors: green, purple, orange, and white